 Accurate differential GPS measurements for each image allow you to achieve centimeter level accuracy for aerial surveys even without GCPs, which greatly reduces field work and time.
-Normally it requires the use of a ground-based reference station together with a rover which complicates the process and may be error prone.
+Normally it requires the use of a ground-based reference station together with a rover which complicates the process and maybe error prone.
 An alternative solution is to use precise satellite information from a global tracking network to obtain centimeter-level accuracy without a base station while increasing the reliability of the final result.

-MakeItAccurate is a GNSS data post processing service that does not require base station data to achieve very-high accuracy.
+MakeItAccurate is a GNSS data post-processing service that does not require base station data to achieve very high accuracy.
 MakeItAccurate uses a combination of the latest PPP (precise point positioning) precise clock and ephemeris corrections technology with ground station data in the region.
 Processing can happen shortly after finishing the mission.

-The achievable positioning accuracy using MakeItAccurate is 2-3cm in many countries, and up to 10cm at worst in very remote areas.
+The achievable positioning accuracy using MakeItAccurate is 2-3cm in many countries and up to 10cm at worst in very remote areas.
 MakeItAccurate will estimate the expected accuracy for the project based on the data quality and available ground station data.
 While high accuracy can be achieved without a base station, users can import their own base station data for traditional PPK processing.
 This is appropriate for sites such as mines with custom coordinate systems and permanent base stations.

-In this tutorial we will explain how to use MakeItAccurate together with Agisoft Metashape to process and improve the accuracy of GNSS data up to 3 cm XYZ without any input other than the original rover data.
+In this tutorial, we will explain how to use MakeItAccurate together with Agisoft Metashape to process and improve the accuracy of GNSS data up to 3 cm XYZ without any input other than the original rover data.
 This workflow is suitable for DJI RTK drone users (DJI Phantom 4 RTK or M210 v2 RTK) as well as for any drones with GNSS kinematic data or static control station data.

 Create a flight mission for your drone

-MakeItAccurate requires raw satellite observation data to be recorder during the flight (PPKRAW.bin, EVENTLOG.bin, Rinex.obs and Timestamp.MRK files).
+MakeItAccurate requires raw satellite observation data to be recorded during the flight (PPKRAW.bin, EVENTLOG.bin, Rinex.obs and Timestamp.MRK files).
 These files are recorded automatically if you are using Photogrammetry flight planning methods in DJI GS Pro, or Mapping and Oblique flight planning methods in DJI Pilot.
 They are not recorded for Waypoint missions or in manual flight mode.

-Also be sure to consider our shooting recommendations:
+Also, be sure to consider our shooting recommendations: